 This newsletter is¬†a product of the collaboration between the World Agroforestry Centre (ICRAF), the Center for International Forestry Research (CIFOR), Bioversity International, and the International Center for Tropical Agriculture (CIAT)¬†as part of the Research Program on Forest, Trees and Agroforestry of the CGIAR.

 Our mailing address is:

 CGIAR Research Program on Forests, Trees and Agroforestry

 The CGIAR Research Program on Forests, Trees and Agroforestry (FTA) is the world‚Äôs largest research for development program to enhance the role of forests, trees and agroforestry in sustainable development and food security and to address climate change.
-CIFOR leads FTA in partnership with Bioversity International, CATIE, CIRAD, INBAR, Tropenbos International and the World Agroforestry Centre.
+CIFOR leads FTA in partnership with Bioversity International, CATIE, CIRAD, ICRAF, INBAR and TBI.